How to Spot Age-Related Hearing Loss

 - The volume of television is very high

-Interestingly, age-related hearing loss often begins in the higher frequencies affecting our understanding of the clarity of speech, rather than the lower frequencies which affect our understanding of the power of speech.
+Interestingly, hearing loss in seniors often begins in the higher frequencies affecting our understanding of the clarity of speech, rather than the lower frequencies which affect our understanding of the power of speech.
 This is why older adults feel they can hear just fine, but can’t understand conversations especially with women and children who tend to have higher pitched voices.

 If you feel that you or someone you know is experiencing age-related hearing loss, your next step is to visit a licensed audiologist for a base hearing test.
+They’ll do a full exam on your loved one’s hearing to rule out any other potential causes.